 The United States Mint began producing the 50 State Quarters® in 1999.
 Each year, five special designs were used to honor each state in the order that they joined the Union.
 The obverse shares a common design depicting President George Washington and is very similar to the portrait used on the Washington quarters minted from 1932 until 1998.
 Mint sculptor-engraver William Cousins executed the design based on the original by John Flanagan.

-However, the mint produced only one die variety out of the fifty different type of coins that were made.
+However, the mint produced only one die variety out of the fifty different types of coins that were made.
 Intermediate and advanced coin collectors who are looking to assemble a complete set of State Quarters actively seek these die varieties.
+However, the excitement for the State Quarter program has waned over the years.
+With the new America the Beautiful Quarters now in circulation coupled with state Quarter burnout, have driven prices for these quarters down.

 The Wisconsin State Quarter